kishorekumar47/GENDER-RECOGNITION-BASED-ON-VOICE-/README.md

 # GENDER-RECOGNITION-BASED-ON-VOICE-
-Using Machine Learning identification of a human voice is done
+Using Machine Learning , classification of a human voice is done based on voice features The project type is classification type and  algorthim used is logistic regression and svm.